BSubLee/bsublee.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in the Graduate School of Engineering Biology at the Korea Advanced Institute of Science and Technology (KAIST).
+Hello!
+I am a Ph.D. student in the Graduate School of Engineering Biology at KAIST.

-My research interests lie in synthetic biology, systems biology, and metabolic engineering for drug discovery, with a focus on data-driven and machine learning–based approaches.
+My research focuses on synthetic biology, systems biology, and metabolic engineering for drug discovery.
+I am particularly interested in leveraging data-driven and machine learning-based approaches to decipher complex biological systems.
+Currently, I am conducting research at the Systems Biology and Medicine Laboratory (SBML) under the supervision of Prof. Hyun Uk Kim.

-I am currently conducting graduate research at the Systems Biology and Medicine Laboratory (SBML), advised by Prof. Hyun Uk Kim.
+I am passionate about integrating computational modeling with biological insights to develop innovative solutions in biotechnology.

 Contact Me